Sudan–United States relations: Post Al-Bashir

 On 19 October 2020, President Donald Trump announced that he would lift the designation of Sudan as a state sponsor of terrorism once $335 million in compensation from Sudan to American families victims of terrorism was deposited into an escrow account.
 On 23 October 2020, President Donald Trump officially notified the Congress of his intention to remove Sudan from the State Department's blacklist of state sponsors of terrorism.

 On 14 December 2020, the United States officially removed Sudan from the list after it agreed to establish relations with Israel.

 On 6 January 2021, U.S. Treasury Secretary Steven Mnuchin signed a memorandum of understanding with Sudanese Acting Finance Minister Heba Mohamed Ali, in order to clear Sudan's arrears with the World Bank, and to allow their access to more than US$1 billion in annual lending.

 On 1 March 2021, Sudanese officials welcomed the missile guided destroyer USS Winston S. Churchill at Port Sudan, the first time in decades that the U.S. naval forces had visited the country.
 The commander of Sudan’s naval forces, Alnairi Hassan, described the visit as a momentous occasion and said Sudan was happy to receive the U.S. warship.

 On October 25, 2021, the Sudanese military, led by General Abdel Fattah al-Burhan overthrew the government and detained Prime Minister Abdalla Hamdok.
 The United States condemned the coup, called for Hamdok's release and suspended $700 million in aid to Sudan.
 Hamdok was reinstated as Prime Minister on November 21; the move was welcomed by the United States.

+In April 2023, after a lot of fighting between the regular military and the RSF, the United States and other countries have evacuated their diplomats and citizens.

+Donald Trump's 2nd presidency

+In March 2025, reports emerged that the United States and Israel had discussed with Sudan, Somalia, and Somaliland the possibility of forcibly relocating Palestinians from Gaza to these East African regions.
+This initiative, which was initiated following US President Donald Trump’s proposal to displace Palestinians, was rejected by Sudanese officials, while Somalia and Somaliland denied any involvement.
+The proposal included incentives like financial, diplomatic, and security support in exchange for resettlement.
+This plan sparked international backlash, with critics condemning it as ethnic cleansing.